James Washington Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- In his seven matchups against the Ravens, Washington's 14 receiving yards average is 14.5 less than his over/under for Sunday's game (28.5).
+- Washington has averaged 14 receiving yards per game in his seven career matchups against the Ravens, 19.5 fewer than his over/under for Sunday's game.

-- The Ravens are conceding 296.4 passing yards per game this season, the NFL's worst pass defense.
+- The 296.4 yards per game the Ravens are allowing through the air makes them the NFL's worst pass defense.

+- The Ravens have surrendered 30 touchdowns through the air (1.9 per game).
+They are 30th in the NFL in that category.

 Recent Performances

-- Washington did not record a catch in last week's game against the Browns.
+- Washington did not have a catch in last week's game versus the Browns.

-- Washington has also tacked on three receptions for 36 yards during his last three games.
-He's been targeted eight times, producing 12.0 yards per game.
+- Washington has hauled in three passes (eight targets) for 36 yards (12.0 per game) over his last three games.

 Washington's Pittsburgh Teammates